 The risks continue through distribution, transportation, and particularly during preparation.
 In the worst cases it can lead to foodborne diseases and cause death to consumers.

-BARBEQUE FOOD SAFETY: You cannot ignore the basic safety tips for barbecue food if you want to avoid a dodgy belly or food poisoning.
+You cannot ignore the basic safety tips for barbecue food to avoid a dodgy belly or food poisoning.
 Follow these simple steps and serve up an outstanding outdoor barbecue.

-BARBEQUE FIRE SAFETY: The UK Fire and Rescue Services offer a range of fire safety tips for barbecue and charcoal grill fires.
-This guide extends the BBQ fire safety advice with a few extra tips on camping and cooking.
+The UK Fire and Rescue Services offer a range of fire safety tips for BBQ and charcoal grill fires.
+The guide extends the BBQ fire safety advice with a few extra tips on camping and cooking.

-Food Safety and Hygiene Regulations in the United Kingdom
+Food Safety and Hygiene Regulations in United Kingdom